 In the evaluation of the integrated schemes, we consider three different algorithms for comparison.
 First, the static RA-SPM-SUF scheme, which executes selected tasks at statically determined scaled frequency but does not reclaim dynamic slack at run time.
 SUF+RA-DPM is the second scheme that will reclaim dynamic slack to further scale down the statically selected tasks or to manage more unscaled tasks at run time.
-The last scheme, DUMMY+RA-DPM, uses a dummy task (as discussed in Section VI) and does not select any task for scaling down statically.
-At run-time, together with the transformed dynamic slack from the dummy task, all dynamic slack will be reclaimed appropriately as in RA-DPM.
+The last scheme, DUMMY+RA-DPM, uses a dummy task (as discussed in Section 6) and does not select any task for scaling down statically.
+At run-time, together with the transformed dynamic slack from the dummy task, all dynamic slack will be reclaimed appropriately

-Fig. 5.
-Effects of the dummy task's period.
-Here, U = 0.5 and $\frac{WCET}{BCET} = 1$.
+Figure 6: Effects of the dummy task's period.
+Here, U = 0.5 and $\frac{WCET}{BCET} = 1$ .

-For task sets with 20 short-period tasks (i.e., $p \in [10, 20]$) with system utilization U = 0.5and $\frac{WCET}{BCET} = 1$, Figure 5a first shows the normalized number of scheduling points with NPM as the baseline for different periods of the dummy task.
+For task sets with 20 short-period tasks (i.e., $p \in [10, 20]$ ) with system utilization U = 0.5and $\frac{WCET}{BCET} = 1$ , Figure 6a first shows the normalized number of scheduling points with NPM as the baseline for different periods of the dummy task.
 Note that, the dummy task only affects DUMMY+RA-DPM scheme and the number of scheduling points for RA-SPM-SUF and SPM+RA-DPM remain the same for different dummy task periods.
 Without managing and reclaiming the dynamic slack (from early completion of jobs and the removal of statically scheduled recovery jobs), the number of scheduling points for RA-SPM-SUF is almost the same as that of NPM.
 For SUF+RA-DPM, it reclaims dynamic slack at run-time and the number of scheduling points is about 16% more than that of NPM.
 For DUMMY+RA-DPM, as the period of the dummy task increases, less scheduling activities are expected and the normalized number of scheduling points decreases.
 From the figure, we can see that, the minimum number of scheduling points is obtained when the dummy period is 14 (which is around 10, the smallest period of tasks in the task set).
-For larger dummy task periods, the transformed slack is aggregated and the job that reclaims the slack is more likely executed at the minimum frequency f{ee} , which leads to more preemption and thus more scheduling points.
+For larger dummy task periods, the transformed slack is aggregated and the job that reclaims the slack is more likely executed at the minimum frequency $f{ee}$ , which leads to more preemption and thus more scheduling points.

-Figure 5b further shows the corresponding normalized energy consumption for the three schemes.
+Figure 6b further shows the corresponding normalized energy consumption for the three schemes.
 By reclaiming the dynamic slack, SUF+RA-DPM could save roughly 12% more energy than that of RA-SPM-SUF.
 When the period of the dummy task is less than 10, the transformed slack is uniformly distributed and can be effectively reclaimed, which leads to better energy savings for DUMMY+RA-DPM than that of SUF+RA-DPM.
 However, for larger dummy task periods, the transformed slack is aggregated under DUMMY+RA-DPM and leads to uneven execution for tasks, where more energy is consumed under DUMMY+RA-DPM than that of SUF+RA-DPM.
-From these results, we can see that, for short period tasks, the best period for the dummy task would be the minimum period of all tasks in a task set, which is further confirmed for long-period tasks as shown in Figure 5c.
-However, for long-period tasks, the energy consumption for DUMMY+RA-DPM is much worse than that of SUF+RA-DPM.
-This is because, the transformed dynamic slack under DUMMY+RA-DPM may be pushed forward too much and wasted, which leads to inefficient usage of the static slack and more energy consumption compared to that of SUF+RA-DPM.
+From these results, we can see that, for short period tasks, the best period for the dummy task would be the minimum period of all tasks in a task set, which is further confirmed for long-period tasks as shown in Figure 6cd.
+However, for long-period tasks, the energy consumption for DUMMY+RA-DPM may be pushed forward too much and wasted, which leads to inefficient usage of the static slack and more energy consumption compared to that of SUF+RA-DPM.